yukiekajita/SQL-Database-Management-Project/README.md

 #### Data Engineering

-* Used the information I created a table schema for each of the six CSV files with specifying data types, primary keys, foreign keys, and other constraints.
+* I created a table schema for each of the six CSV files with specifying data types, primary keys, foreign keys, and other constraints.

-* Imported each CSV file into the corresponding SQL table.
+* Imported each CSV file into the corresponding SQL table using postgreSQL.

-#### Data Analysis
+#### Data Analysis with Query

 1. Listed the following details of each employee: employee number, last name, first name, sex, and salary.